 Today, Cline makes 46½” and 48″ verticals and a 4′ 11″ grand.
 The grand comes with the HLPS lid-support system.
 Both the 48″ vertical and the grand are optionally available with the MG Silent System, which can turn the acoustic piano into a digital one that can be played with headphones at any time of day or night.
 It also features a metronome, and allows performances to be recorded and exported in MIDI format to share with others.
 (See the chapter on Hybrid Pianos for more information about silent systems.)
-Owners of Cline pianos in North America are entitled to receive a trade-in credit of the full amount paid for the instrument toward the purchase of a new grand made by Hailun, Emerson, Petrof, or Sauter (all of whom share a common distributor).
+Owners of Cline pianos in North America are entitled to receive a trade-in credit of the full amount paid for the instrument toward the purchase of a new grand made by Hailun, Emerson, or Petrof (all of whom share a common distributor).

 Warranty: Hailun — 15 years, parts and labor, to the original owner, transferable to the second owner within the warranty period.
 Cline — 10 years, parts and labor, to original purchaser.
 Emerson — 5 years, parts and labor, to original purchaser.
 Electronics — 1 year, parts and labor, to original purchaser.
 See also the Dream Assurance Program, described above.